 The more we learn about the rich tapestry of cultural legacies in America, the deeper the well we can all tap that will enrich our lives and help us better connect to the unending thread of our ancestor’s wisdom.

 Volunteers are the lifeblood of many nonprofits, none more so than the Center for Cultural Preservation.
 By connecting with the elder wisdom of our community, recording the history and heritage that connected our community for hundreds of years, we can learn the lessons our elders have to teach and reclaim the self-reliance and happiness we so urgently need.

 Volunteers assist with oral histories, transcribing interviews, audio and video editing, assisting shoots, and more.
 If you love history, and want to better understand the fabric of our community, we need YOU.
 Contact us today to let us know how you can assist.
 Training sessions are held periodically to teach oral history method and more.

 The Center for Cultural Preservation and its predecessor organization, the Center for Yiddish Culture, are run by Executive Director David Weintraub with more than twenty years of experience developing, administrating and promoting cultural programs that include concerts, festivals, forums, film screenings, colloquiums, and more.
-In addition to publishing 13 books he has produced several films, two of which have appeared at film festivals around the world and on PBS stations.
+In addition to publishing 13 books he has produced over four dozen films, many of which have appeared at film festivals around the world and on PBS stations throughout the country.
 Weintraub is also the director of Weintraub Films a boutique documentary film production company.